Action Plan Templates: 12 Ready-to-Use Formats for Business, Projects, and Personal Goals

 Assign Each Task to One Person

-Not 'the team' or 'marketing department.'
+Not "the team" or "marketing department."
 One name.
 One person responsible.
 They can delegate sub-work, but accountability sits with them.
-This is the #1 rule for action plan execution.
+This is the number one rule for action plan execution.

 4